Cushione/fantastic-news/README.md

 ## Article Detail
 ![Article Detail](assets/docs/features/article-detail.png)
 - Every article on the homepage can be opened by clicking on it.
-- At the top, the detail page shows the title, date and time of publishing and the number of likes and comments.
+- At the top, the detail page shows the title, date and time of publishing, and the number of likes and comments.
 - Underneath, the cover image and content of the article are displayed.

 ![Original Article](assets/docs/features/original-article.png)
-- Bellow the content, a link to the original article is shown, if applicable, which opens in a new tab.
+- Below the content, a link to the original article is shown, if applicable, which opens in a new tab.

 ## Likes
 ![Like Button](assets/docs/features/like-button.png)